lukenewman/Instasearch/README.md

 I'm planning on expanding a good deal on this project.
 Here's a couple of thoughts I have going forward:

 - [ ] Perfect the cell selection/detail toggle.
+- [ ] Add an app icon.
+- [ ] Officially change the name to "Instagallery" (or find something better).
 - [ ] Add in link-ified hashtags/user handle's and direct the user to that hashtag's/user's "gallery".
 - [ ] Add in the user's own "gallery".
 - [ ] Add in the local "gallery".